Alcohol policy

 The National Supervisory Authority for Welfare and Health (Valvira) supervises compliance with the Alcohol Act and guides the supervisory activities.
 It supervises compliance with the provisions on alcohol production, wholesale and national advertising.

-The Finnish Institute for Health and Welfare (THL) produces data on negative effects of alcohol and coordinates especially municipalities’ practical measures to prevent negative effects of alcohol.
+The National Institute for Health and Welfare (THL) produces data on the negative effects of alcohol and coordinates especially the wellbeing services counties' practical measures related to the Alcohol Programme to prevent negative effects of alcohol.

 The Finnish Institute of Occupational Health (TTL) guides and develops working-life measures to prevent negative effects of alcohol.